-The issue of cloudy water can be a baffling phenomenon for many aquarium owners.
-Unfortunately, there is no single answer as to why your aquarium water is cloudy because there is no single cause.
-However, based on the color and circumstances under which cloudy water appears, it usually can be pinpointed to a couple of basic causes.
+The issue of cloudy water can be frustrating for many aquarium owners, and often, there are multiple causes, from bacterial blossom to excessive nutrients.
+Based on the color and circumstances under which cloudy water appears, it usually can be pinpointed to a couple of basic causes.

 White or Grayish Water

-- Phosphates: Phosphates come from two sources -- decaying matter such as fish food, and from the water source itself.
+Phosphates come from two sources—decaying matter such as fish food, and from the water source itself.
 Testing your tap water for phosphates will let you know if you have a problem with your water source.
 If your water naturally has a high level of phosphate, you will need to use RO water or a phosphate remover to treat the water.
 Reducing the amount of food you give your fish, and changing to a brand that is lower in.

-A vast majority of cases of cloudy water can be resolved by weekly 10 to 15% water changes, keeping the gravel very clean, and using good quality food.
+A vast majority of cases of cloudy water can be resolved by weekly 10 to 15 percent water changes, keeping the gravel very clean, and using good quality food.